 Re-Approaching Remote Indigenous Housing

-This proposal aims to make visible the vast and complex web of realities that encompass remote indigenous housing.
+This proposal aims to make visible the vast and complex web of realities that encompass remote Indigenous housing.
 Here, a series of looped, themed graphical connections set a stage for unpacking and unraveling potential directions towards future buildings in these communities.

 This is an inventory of ideas, mapping and unraveling larger processes that are implicated in all facets of a complex humanitarian issue.
 Themes, labeled here as ‘portals’, are intertwined and flow into and through one another.
-Can we overlap the objective technical realities of building in remote communities with the generations of stories, knowledge and cultural lifestyles in the landscape that many of these communities were founded on?
+Can we overlap the objective technical realities of building in remote communities with the generations of stories, knowledge and cultural lifestyles in the landscape that these communities were founded on?
 Can we set up a project framework that encompasses all of those who are directly and indirectly involved in the process of construction in remote and off-grid locations to work towards a mutually constructive and positive future?

 This project cannot be illustrated without acknowledging the inherent biases that might be held by someone outside of a remote community.
 Positions of bias establish perceptions that may not directly align with the values and realities of the communities involved and eventually effected.
 One two-paged ideas proposal cannot satiate all of the issues related to living in remote areas, but we can move forward towards a beneficial future through successive iterations and considerations.

 The overall vision of this proposal is to make aware the necessity of collaboration within a specific remote community that work toward critical and robust explorations of design and building practices.
 Ideas that pose a blanket solutions for building practices over all remote communities will eventually fail just as the institutional “solutions” that preceded them.
 These ideas should be specifically curated within the individual remote community and its specific place in their respective cultures, embedded knowledge, spirituality, histories, landscapes, environments and climatic scenarios.
 The land which has sustained the community for millennia, should continue to reflect a sense of “home”, through material resources, and ongoing cultural histories.
-For First Nations place and culture are inextricable, therefore appropriate building designs will emerge organically within their own regional and communal specificities.
+For Indigenous people, place and culture are inextricable, therefore appropriate building designs will emerge organically within their own regional and communal specificities.

 Concepts of sustainability take on new meanings beyond economics, energy consumption and material efficiency and longevity.
 Remote architecture should nurture and sustain traditional activities, cultural practices in the passing on of knowledge, stories, and evolving histories.
 Collectively engaging activities and educational sessions (ie. workshops, out of community schooling, demonstrations, presentations, discussions, studies, reports) become shared experiences of understanding between all those involved and a mutual position of perception.
 Value is gained through a wisdom of many voices.